URGENT APPEAL TIMELINE: 72 hours for decision

 Timeline: File immediately, response within days

-Option 3: Proceed with Standard Appeal WHILE Escalating
+Option 3: Standard Appeal WHILE Escalating

-Option 4: Consider Out-of-Pocket + Reimbursement
+Option 4: Out-of-Pocket + Reimbursement

 Urgent Appeal Success Factors